bdcabreran/led_animation_demo/README.md

 STMCube IDE GPIO initialization and usage, the exercise includes use of ST HAL libraries

 ## Platform :
-Board STM32 Nucleo - STM32F4 will be used.
+Board STM32 NUCLEO-F401RE will be used.

 ## Functionality
 Six GPIOs will be used to generate a blink sequence with three different speeds :